-New Mexico Aging and Long-Term Services counselors can help you with your Medicare questions or problems.
-They can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
-New Mexico Aging and Long-Term Services counselors can also help you understand your Medicare plan choices and answer questions about switching plans.
+New Mexico Aging and Long-Term Services counselors can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
+New Mexico Aging and Long-Term Services counselors can also help you with Medicare questions or problems and help you understand your Medicare plan choices and answer questions about switching plans.